arevars/task_board_ticket/README.md

 Be prepared to suggest to us how we could extend the code towards new types of transportation, which might have different characteristics. add new type taxi

+if this will be an internal API i assume that board tickets come from database as objects, so i created them as they can be.